Kinedie/puce-et-oreille/php8-new-features.md

 *// The function can either return a string or an array*

-UNION TYPES can be `null`.
+Union Types can be `null`.
 Actually, using `null` in a union type expression that contains another type is like using a question mark in front of the same type.
-UNION TYPES can't work with `void` since it's not a return type.
+Union Types can't work with `void` since it's not a return type.

 ### Stringable Interfaces